cristianmanoliu/spring-training/topics/basic/Session_1.md

 - Framework: Configure and compose complex applications from simpler components. (transaction management, persistence framework integration, etc.) (spring-jms, spring-tx, spring-jdbc, …)

 ## Key annotations

 @Configuration – indicates that a class declares one or more @Bean methods that may be processed by the Spring container to generate bean definitions and service requests for those beans at runtime.
 @Component – Indicates that annotated class is a spring-component.
 Such classes are considered candidates for auto-detection when using annotated-based configuration and class path scanning.
 -	@Repository – it makes the unchecked exceptions (Thrown from DAO methods) eligible for translation into Spring DataAccessException.
--	@Service – no additional behaviour over @Component
+-	@Service – no additional behavior over @Component
 -	@Controller – makes it possible to use @RequestMapping at method level as well.
-@Autowired – Marks a constructor, field, setter method as to be autowired by Spring Container.
+@Autowired – Marks a constructor, field, setter method as to be @Autowired by Spring Container.
 @Qualifier – Used together with Autowired when multiple beans of a type exists in the context, and you want to specify exactly which one you want to be injected by Spring container.
 @Bean – Indicates that a method produces a bean that needs to be managed by Spring container.
 @PropertySource – To be used in conjunction with @Configuration classes.
 Convenient and declarative mechanism for adding a PropertySource to Spring’s Environment.